If you’re looking for a healthy chocolate smoothie without banana, you should try this chocolate almond milk smoothie no banana recipe.

 - You can customize it however you want, such as you can make it thick, creamy, icy, or light

-- It pairs really well with both breakfast items or chocolate desserts
+- It pairs really well with both breakfast items like baked oats without banana in air fryer or chocolate desserts such as this chocolate lava mug cake (3 ingredients, no egg).

 By the way, bananas are not my enemy.
 I love eating them, but I try different chocolate recipes.